0 Recently Viewed Program(s)

 • Meet with a counsellor.

-Social
+Social wellbeing

-Anger is a normal, often healthy emotion.
-When anger gets out of control, it can lead to difficulties.
-Here, we offer some ideas for managing anger.
+However, when anger gets out of control, it can lead to difficulties.

 Relaxation response

-The key to developing relaxation skills is practising them when you don't need them.
-Practice will make it easier to put this skill in place when you start to notice yourself feeling stressed or beginning to feel irritated.
+Practice will make it easier to put this skill in place when you start noticing yourself feeling stressed or irritated.

 Try the following:

-• Lie on your back and place one hand flat on your stomach and one on your chest.
+1. Diaphragmatic breathing: Lie on your back and place one hand flat on your stomach and one on your chest.
 Breathe in and out, and notice how your breath causes your stomach to rise and fall rather than your chest.
 This is diaphragmatic breathing.

 Don't believe everything you think

 The meaning we give to an event or comment can transform a neutral situation into an anger-filled one.
-You actually have a lot of choice over the meaning you give to events.
+You have a lot of choice over the meaning you give to events.

 Decrease stimulation